keboola/connection-docs/extractors/other/storage-api/index.md

 cannot apply, eg. moving data between two different [organizations](/management/organization) or regions.

 ## Create New Configuration
-Find the Storage extractor in the list of extractors and create a new configuration.
+Find the Keboola Connection Storage extractor in the list of extractors and create a new configuration.
 Name it.

 {: .image-popup}
 ![Screenshot - Create configuration](/extractors/other/storage-api/create-configuration.png)